Project-EBDO/FeatureEngine/src/test/resources/standardization/README.md

 + `NFFT` - The size of the FFT computation window in bytes
 + `WINSIZE` - The size of the signal window used in FFT in bytes
 + `OVERLAP` - The overlap of signal windows as ratio of `WINSIZE`
-+ `VALUESPACE` - The space the values in the files belong to, can be `real` or `imag`
 + `VSYSBITS` - The bytes number the computation-system used (generally `64`, but could be `32`)

-## TODO: Generating expected values using scripts

-Put the matlab and scipy scripts in the corresponding `scripts` folders, and describe how to run them in order to generate the expected values files.